This post contains affiliate links.

 I mean, if you’re going to the country anyway, you might as well throw a few extra things in your bag and make some money, right?

-Ok, there are two small downfalls to this app that I noticed when I was reading about it.
+There are two downfalls to the Grabr App that I noticed when I was reading about it.

 The other issue I see with it is that you have to waste valuable vacation time meeting up with people to deliver the goods.
 Also, what if they murder me?